The ReFED Catalytic Grant Fund

 Reducing food loss and waste is one of the most powerful levers to cut methane emissions.
 ReFED’s research shows that scaling food recycling and diversion is one of the most immediate, cost-effective strategies to reduce methane today, while tackling loss within beef and dairy systems can unlock major long-term impact.

-ReFED’s Catalytic Grant Fund is seeking bold solutions and initiatives in two high-impact areas:
+This open call for ReFED’s Catalytic Grant Fund was seeking bold solutions and initiatives in two high-impact areas:

 • Advancing food recycling: Enhancing sorting, decontamination, processing, and access to create more effective and efficient systems.